madamsapple/Web-Development/README.md

 I personally wanted to give a simple, rudimentary approach to my website's look and feel.
 I didn't involve any pre-made frameworks since I wanted to build everything from scratch.
-I focused on a few important projects to displaye and my links to social media, alongside lab work (weekly tasks).
+I focused on a few important projects to display, along with links to social media, and lab work (weekly tasks).

 The animations were put as a way to introduce some activity in the site apart from having